krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 !!! tip

     A hash set can be viewed as a hash table that stores only `key` without storing `value`.
-It can perform addition, deletion, lookup, and modification operations on `key` in $O(1)$ time complexity.
+It supports insertion, deletion, lookup, and update operations on `key` in $O(1)$ time.
 Based on the uniqueness of `key`, hash sets are typically used for data deduplication and similar scenarios.

 === "Python"